isomerpages/psd-publicservice/index.md

       alt: Image alt text
       title: It's more than just a job.
       image: /images/hero-banner.png
-  - textcards:
+  - infocols:
-      title: One Purpose, Many Possibilities
+      title: Why join us?
+      subtitle: The Singapore Public Service
-      id: textcards
+      id: infocols
-      description: "Every day in the Singapore Public Service is an opportunity to contribute to something greater.
-Look forward to:"
-      cards:
-        - title: Future-ready Workforce
-          description: Drive national change with cutting-edge tools, tackling challenges efficiently.
       linktext: Learn more
-          url: ""
+      url: x
+      infoboxes:
+        - title: We’re passionate about improving lives.
+          description: Your work helps to build a better tomorrow.
+Join a team that tackles current and future challenges on a national scale.
-        - title: Learning and Development
+        - title: We invest in our people.
-          description: Grow professionally through diverse trainings and attachment programmes.
+          description: Grow as a professional and realise your aspirations through diverse training, rotation and attachment programmes.
-          linktext: Learn more
-          url: join-us/benefits/work-benefits
-        - title: Benefits
+        - title: Your well-being is important to us.
-          description: We offer flexible work arrangements, as well as employee wellness programmes.
-          linktext: Learn more
-          url: /join-us/benefits/
+          description: Enhance physical & mental health with our wellness programmes.
+            Balance work-life priorities with flexible arrangements.
   - infopic:
-      title: Innovation in the Public Sector
+      title: Challenge
-      subtitle: The Challenge
+      subtitle: The Public Service Insider
       id: infopic
-      description: The Challenge showcases innovation & creativity of public servants—from work tips to humorous stories, there is something for everyone!
+      description: Curious about what working in the Public Service is like?
+Let Challenge be your guide!
-      button: Check out their latest stories
+      button: Read our latest stories
       url: https://psdchallenge.psd.gov.sg/
       alt: Image alt text
-      image: /images/Option_2___Curious_about.png
+      image: /images/agencies_1.png
 ---